-Lunenburg School of the Arts is pleased to announce it’s summer 2019 list of workshops and instructors.
-This fifth year of week long courses runs through the months of July and August.
+Lunenburg School of the Arts is pleased to present its Fall 2019 list of workshops and instructors.

 The School is located at 6 Prince Street (at the corner of Montague) in a historic two-storey building in the heart of Old Town Lunenburg.
 The building was originally built to house Lunenburg Motors in 1933.
-After other incarnations the building was renovated in 2014 to house the Lunenburg School of the Arts.
+After other incarnations the building was renovated in 2014 to house our School.

 “Our School’s schedule for this fall is exciting and provides a variety of courses which are being lead by a solid group of instructors”, says LSA Volunteer Chair, Wilfred P. Moore.
 Celebrated water colourist, Tom Ward, of Mahone Bay, returns for a 10-weeks Monday evening session, ‘The Art of Watercolour’; artist and design professional, Michael Peters, will teach a life drawing workshop on Tuesday evenings, ‘That’s Life: Figure Drawing’, and on Wednesday evenings ‘Take a Line for a Walk: Drawing Fundamentals’.
 Emma FitzGerald will be back for a one-off Saturday session with ‘A Lunenburg Sketch About’ in October.